v2rc/Supplies/all/README.md

 Add [JitPack][2] to your repositories and *All Supplies* to your dependencies

     dependencies {
-        compile "berlin.volders.supplies:all:$suppliesVersion"
+        implementation "com.github.v2rc.supplies:all:$suppliesVersion"
     }

 License
 -------

-    Copyright (C) 2017 volders GmbH with <3 in Berlin
+    Copyright (C) 2017-2017  volders GmbH with <3 in Berlin

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.